 With LiveLinkTM for Excel[®] you can evaluate and insert simulation results into a worksheet.
 The tools needed for this are grouped under Numerical Results on the COMSOL tab in the Excel user interface.
 To perform the evaluations at least one solution dataset needs to be present in the model.

 DERIVED VALUES

-To evaluate data found in the Derived Value nodes defined in the model select the cell in the worksheet then click the Derived Values $\begin{pmatrix} 8.85\\ +12 \end{pmatrix}$ button.
+To evaluate data found in the Derived Value nodes defined in the model, select a cell in the worksheet, then click the Derived Values $\begin{pmatrix} B & B \\ \bullet & \bullet \\ \bullet$